 – Earl Weaver

-Sherrie Peif joined Complete Colorado as a K-12 Education Reporter in November 2014 after spending the previous 13 years at the Greeley Tribune.
+Sherrie Peif joined Complete Colorado as an Investigative Reporter in November 2014 after spending the previous 13 years at the Greeley Tribune.
 While at the Tribune, Sherrie covered everything from sports and general assignment to education and politics.
 In 2016, she became Complete Colorado’s investigative reporter, covering state wide politics.

 Sherrie graduated from Metropolitan State University of Denver in 2003 with a degree in Communication Arts and Sciences, News Editorial.
 She also graduated from Aims Community College in Greeley in 1998 with an Associate of Arts Degree in Communication and in 1999 with a Certificate in Broadcast Television.
 She also completed all her course work for a Master’s degree in Secondary Education, English Language Arts.

 Born and raised in Greeley, where she still lives, Sherrie has one son, who is attending College in Ohio and fulfilling his lifelong dream of pitching at the collegiate level.
 She enjoys all sports, mostly football and baseball, and spends most of her free time supporting her son and his teams.

 Sherrie has won numerous awards for her work over the years from some of the top journalism associations including the Society of Professional Journalists, Colorado Associated Press Editors and Reporters and the Colorado Press Association (CPA).
 Her proudest moment was in 2012 when she swept all three places in the Education beat at the CPA Better Newspapers Award Banquet.
 She competed against education writers from nearly every medium-market daily newspaper in Colorado, such as the Boulder Daily Camera, the Longmont Times Call, the Pueblo Chieftain and the Fort Collins Coloradoan.